TuringLang/MCMCChains.jl/docs/src/getting-started.md

 chn2 = set_section(chn, Dict(:internals => [:c, :d]))
 ```

-Note that only `:a` and `:b` are being shown.
+Note that only `a` and `b` are being shown.
 You can explicity retrieve
 an array of the summary statistics and the quantiles of the `:internals` section by
 calling `describe(chn; sections = :internals)`, or of all variables with
 `describe(chn; sections = nothing)`.
 Many functions such as [`MCMCChains.summarize`](@ref) or